-9.1.
+8.1.
 Establishment of Ad Hoc Groups

-The Executive Committee has exclusive authority to establish Ad Hoc Groups to carry out tasks related to carrying out Collaborative Program operations and administrative functions.
-The Science and Adaptive Management Committee has exclusive authority to establish Science and Technical Ad Hoc Groups to carry out tasks necessary for implementing the Science and Adaptive Management Plan and Long-Term Plan.
+The Executive Committee has exclusive authority to establish Ad Hoc Groups to carry out tasks related to Collaborative Program operations and administrative functions or to implementing the and Long-Term Plan.

-The shall complete a written charge for each Ad Hoc Group it wishes to establish.
+The Executive Committee shall complete a written charge for each Ad Hoc Group it wishes to establish.
 Ad Hoc Group charges shall clearly define:

 Task(s) assigned;